- 2 cans (14-1/2 ounces each) chicken broth

 - 2 teaspoons pepper

 - 1 teaspoon salt

-- 2 boneless skinless turkey breast halves (3 pounds each)
+- 2 frozen boneless turkey breast roasts, thawed (3 pounds each)

 - In a blender, combine the first 15 ingredients; cover and process until blended.
 Place turkey breasts in a gallon-size resealable plastic bag; add half of marinade.
 Seal bag and turn to coat; seal and refrigerate overnight.
 Pour remaining marinade into a bowl; cover and refrigerate.

 - Drain and discard marinade from turkey.
 Transfer turkey breasts to a 5-qt. slow cooker.
-Add reserved marinade; cover and cook on high for 4-5 hours or a thermometer reads 170°.
+Add reserved marinade; cover and cook on high for 4-1/2 to 5 hours or until juices run clear and a meat thermometer reads 170°.
 Let stand for 10 minutes before slicing.
 Yield: 14-16 servings.